 - How risk averse is the assessment?
 Based on “expected” outcomes, 1 in 10 probability outcomes, or perhaps 1 in 100 probability outcomes?

-One way to deal with this problem would be to standardize the risk scenarios, including the variables listed above, against which all companies would then report risk.
+One way to deal with this problem would be to standardize the risk scenarios.
+This includes the variables listed above, against which all companies would report risk.
 Arguably, this would make disclosures more meaningful and comparable.
-The reality is that getting agreement on standardized scenarios of this kind would be almost impossible — with good reason.
-Companies have such different business models, with widely ranging vulnerabilities and sensitivities to climate risks that standardized scenarios would not work well.
+However, getting agreement on standardized scenarios of this kind would be almost impossible — with good reason.
+Companies have different business models, with widely ranging vulnerabilities and sensitivities to climate risks that standardized scenarios would not work well.